How-To Guide

 Generate scripts and shot plans

-For each content slot, create a script with: hook (first 2 seconds), body (main content, 10-30 seconds), and CTA (final 3 seconds).
+For each content slot, create a script with a hook, a body, and a clear CTA.
 Include a shot plan listing camera angles, transitions, and any props or graphics needed.
-Superdirector generates these automatically from viral references.
+Superdirector can generate these from reference videos so the team starts with a concrete production plan instead of a blank page.

-• Keep hooks under 8 words for maximum retention
+• Keep hooks under 8 words for strong retention

 • Plan B-roll shots alongside your main content to build a footage library